Wyze Security Camera Cost and Pricing

 Our Favorite Wyze Camera Features

-- Affordable Pricing: Starting at just $19.99, the Wyze Camera V2 is the least expensive camera option, while the Wyze Cam Pan costs $29.99.
+- Affordable Pricing: Starting at just $33, the Wyze Cam Black is the least expensive camera option, while the Wyze Cam Pan costs $36.
 We live in Brooklyn, where the cost of living is higher than most of the country,1 so a budget-friendly camera option ranked high on our list of pros.
-Check out our Wyze review to see how the cameras performed when we tested them out.
+Check out our Wyze camera review to see how the cameras performed when we tested them out.

 - Infrared Night Video: Thanks to LED lights, we were able to see clear, black and white video even in the pitch black.
 While we don’t have kids ourselves, we recognized this feature could make for a great baby monitoring option.

-- Motion Detection Zones: With both Wyze cameras we set up motion detection zones, so we only got notified if a motion was detected in the particular areas we specified.
+- Motion Detection Zones: We set up motion detection zones with both Wyze cameras, so when they detected motion in the particular areas we specified, the cameras sent us an alert.
 We installed our cameras in our family room, kitchen and bedrooms.
 Our bedrooms house some of our more valuable items, like jewelry, so we wanted to make sure we had eyes on that.
-But, we didn’t want to risk anyone seeing anything more private, so we made sure to only allow the camera to detect motion in the zone where our jewelry is located as opposed to our entire bedroom.
+But, we didn’t want to risk anyone seeing anything more private, so we made sure to create a motion zone in our bedroom where we keep our jewelry and other valuables.

-- Free Cloud Storage: This is a unique feature when it comes to home security cameras as most companies charge an additional cost for cloud storage.
+- Free Cloud Storage: This is a unique feature for home security cameras, as most companies charge an additional cost for cloud storage.
 But with Wyze, our recorded video was stored for 14 days without us having to pay a subscription or monthly fee.
-It is important to note though, with the free option we only got 12 seconds of recorded video when motion was detected.
-There is the option of Complete Motion Capture which doesn’t limit the recording time, however, that’s an additional cost of $1.49 per camera per month.
+It is important to note, though, under the free option, we only got 12 seconds of recorded video.
+There is the option of Complete Motion Capture, which has continuous recording.
+However, that’s an additional cost of $1.49 per camera per month.

-- Local Storage: In addition to cloud storage, there is also a local storage option with the micro-SD card, that holds between seven and eight days worth of video.
-It is important to note though that the micro-SD card is sold separately from the cameras.
+- Local Storage: In addition to cloud storage, there is also a local storage option with the microSD card, which holds between seven and eight days’ worth of video.
+It is important to note, though, that the Wyze microSD card is sold separately from a Wyze device.

 A Snapshot of Wyze Camera Options